 Self-paced, interactive training for stators 600 volts or less

-BUY THE SOFTWARE
+BUY ACCESS TO THE TRAINING

 Overview Of The Course

-The following is an overview of the EASA interactive training course for rewinding of three phase random wound stators.
 The course is primarily intended for new winders with little or no winding experience.
 It can also be used for reinforcement and expansion of more experienced winders knowledge of random winding.
 Further, many of the techniques and principles used for three phase random windings can also be applied to armatures, wound rotors, field coils, and form coil stator windings.

 The software is interactive, and self-paced.
 You can repeat each section as many times as you like, until you are comfortable with the material.
 By practicing the techniques you will learn from the video segments, you will be able to learn to rewind motors more quickly than by using only the traditional “on-the-job training”.

 The lessons generally progress in the same order as the winding work, though there are some exceptions, and include narrative, animations and video clips, and tests to assess student comprehension.
 Other features include "Pro Tips" and "Drill Downs" which are designed to enhance the learning experience.

 The primary objectives of this interactive course are to provide the student with necessary information on the methods, materials and tools to properly rewind a three-phase, random wound stator.
 Further, to teach the student (i.e., the novice winder) the correct steps and procedures to effectively apply this information in the rewinding process.
 The ultimate objectives are for the student to become an accomplished winder.

 For the student to succeed in learning to wind, a necessary complement to the course is actual hands-on winding.
 A mentor, such as an experienced winder or supervisor, should guide the student through the hands-on winding activity.
 The mentor can also instruct the student on the practices specific to their service center.